zicat/astatine/docs/astatine_streaming_sql.md

 PRINT FROM stream_source_double;
 ```

-If you want to create a stream from a table with type of RowData, you can use the following sql:
+If you want to create a stream from a table or view with type of RowData, you can use the following sql:

 ``` sql
 CREATE TABLE source (